 In 2010, Jason Heyward experienced his inaugural working year in Major League Baseball.
-That said, the baseball cards produced that year depicting his likeness showcased the “RC” symbol to signify his rookie year.
-But if you recall my article on rookie card designation and identification, these cards don’t technically qualify as Jason Heyward’s true rookie cards.
-Since they are, however, the first cards produced during his first year in the major leagues, they’re actually Rookie Year cards, not Rookie Cards.
-Still significant but not the same.
+That said, the baseball cards produced that year depicting his likeness showcased the “RC” symbol to signify his rookie year making them Rookie Year cards but he showed up in licensed cardboard as early as 2006.

 Jason Heyward first appeared on baseball cards four years earlier in 2006 Topps Aflac, in which he actually appeared twice – on the base card and the promo.
 The 2006 Aflac cards qualify as his true rookie cards even though he wouldn’t reach the professional level for another four years.
 Heyward appeared again in a variety of major releases in 2007 and 2008, and some minor releases in 2009.
 While interest was picking up steam during those years, it wasn’t until 2010 that his cards really took off.

 He appeared at a time when significant interest was drawn toward guys like Stephen Strasburg and Bryce Harper; two of baseball’s most exciting talents at the time and my oh my how the interest surged.
 What a great time it was, the summer of 2010.
 The hobby boomed from the interest in these three fellas and lots of money was made both in the sport of baseball and in the hobby of baseball card collecting.
 It seemed like almost weekly, the SRP increased for packs of 2010 Bowman Baseball.